 We talked first to Amy, who is a senior teacher of English in a large Essex comprehensive.
 She told us one of the most important aspects of English in the school curriculum is that it is an essential facilitating subject.
 Students need to be able to express their ideas cogently in classroom discussions, read and understand complex texts and organise their written responses effectively to succeed in subjects as diverse as Computing and Chemistry.
 Yet it’s not just that without high levels of literacy, her students can’t access other areas of the curriculum, but also that the themes and ideas discussed when studying literature illuminate all the other curriculum areas.
 What better than the poetry of Wilfred Owen to help History students understand the horror of trench warfare, what could be more effective than reading Frankenstein when exploring the ethical use of technology?

 Even more crucial though, in Amy’s view, is the way the study of literature helps students to explore in detail ideas that are relevant to their lives.
-Literature is a window on another world and an opportunity to engage in dialogue with people from other times or with very different experiences.
-This broadening of their horizons isn’t just eye-opening for students, it can also be very liberating as well as providing a stimulus to help them express their own thoughts and ideas.
+Literature is a window into another world and an opportunity to engage in dialogue with people from other times or with very different experiences.
+This broadening of their horizons isn’t just eye-opening for students, it can also be very liberating as well as provide a stimulus to help them express their own thoughts and ideas.
 It is vital to choose the texts to study carefully, says Amy.
 There is such a huge range of options, it is essential to plan across the whole school curriculum to make sure that themes are explored and revisited in different contexts so that students develop into sophisticated readers.

 In helping students to understand why writers have chosen their themes and how they advocate for them.
 English teachers also ensure students develop a richer understanding of their society and their place in it.
 Of course, tackling challenging texts with young people means that teachers have to think carefully about how to approach key themes sensitively and with respect for fundamental values.
 Amy recently studied ‘The Hate U Give’ with her class, which provided an excellent opportunity to discuss current issues raised by the Black Lives Matter movement but also presented challenges, as she had to consider carefully how to tackle the adult themes with the group.